jjsiesto/FINE3300-2025-A1/README.md

 100000.00 CAD is approximately 73003.36 USD <br>
 100000.00 USD is approximately 136980.00 CAD

-Note: The converter only accpets USD and CAD values and will reject other currency types.
+Note: The converter only accepts USD and CAD values and will reject other currency types.